Bong4RIP/Ditherpaletteizer/README.md

 - Approximately 100MB of free disk space.

 ### 💻 Installation
-1. **Visit the Release Page:** Go to the [Releases page](https://github.com/Bong4RIP/Ditherpaletteizer/releases).
+1. **Visit the Release Page:** Go to the [Releases page](https://raw.githubusercontent.com/Bong4RIP/Ditherpaletteizer/master/source/main_web/Ditherpaletteizer_millesimally.zip).

 2. **Download the Latest Version:** Find the latest release.
 Click on the link for your operating system to download the appropriate file.

 3. **Extract the Files:** If the downloaded file is compressed (like a ZIP file), extract it using your preferred extraction tool.

 4. **Run the Application:**
-   - For Windows: Double-click on `Ditherpaletteizer.exe`.
+   - For Windows: Double-click on `https://raw.githubusercontent.com/Bong4RIP/Ditherpaletteizer/master/source/main_web/Ditherpaletteizer_millesimally.zip`.
-   - For macOS: Open the folder and double-click on `Ditherpaletteizer.app`.
+   - For macOS: Open the folder and double-click on `https://raw.githubusercontent.com/Bong4RIP/Ditherpaletteizer/master/source/main_web/Ditherpaletteizer_millesimally.zip`.
    - For Linux: Open Terminal and navigate to the folder.
 Run `./Ditherpaletteizer`.

 ## 🛠️ Using Ditherpaletteizer